jhu-ip/cs220-f25/assign/hw5.md

 that appears nowhere else in the input.
 In this case, if you randomly generate this particular `k`-length sequence, the program will have no probability information to decide what character should follow it.
 A straightforward fix to this problem is to prepend (i.e., add to the beginning) the final `k`-length sequence of the input to itself before processing.
-That way, there will never be a unique `k`-length sequence appearing at the end of the input.
+That way, there will never be a unique `k`-length sequence appearing at the end of the input. **NOTE: all subsequences starting in the prepended text of length `k` should appear in the JSON distribution output.** In other words, fully process the updated text with the preprended portion.
+For the example above, the level-3 analysis would also include distributions for "baa", "aaa", and "aab".
 </div>
 </div>